 In our model, only the normal of one of the two contacting objects (that of the pointshell object) determines force direction.
-This is both an approximation used for speed, and robustness; also note that for smooth surfaces in non-penetrating contact, the normals of the two opposing surfaces at the contact point are colinear.
+This is both an approximation used for speed and robustness; also note that for smooth surfaces in nonpenetrating contact, the normals of the two opposing surfaces at the contact point are colinear.
 Our contact forces are temporally coherent in that contact sites (points in contact) vary smoothly from one haptic cycle to the next, improving stability.
 The contact force can start decreasing (but does not invert) under large penetrations, e.g., when crossing a medial axis of the distance field object.
-However, this issue is remedied by keeping the contacts shallow (using virtual coupling saturation, and schemes that limit haptic object velocities, see Section V).
+However, this issue is remedied by keeping the contacts shallow (using virtual coupling saturation and schemes that limit haptic object velocities, see Section 5).
 Our contact model is asymmetric: different contact forces will be obtained if the roles of the pointshell and distance field object are reversed.
-However, due to shallow penetrations, the two contact forces are very similar (see Figure 15 in the Results section).
+However, due to shallow penetrations, the two contact forces are very similar (see Fig. 15).